abaer123/gitlab-agent/README.md

 Another potential issue is HAProxy that we use as our front door after CDN.
 We currently run 1.8 but HTTP/2-to-the-backend and hence gRPC-to-the-backend support [was added only in 1.9](https://www.haproxy.com/blog/haproxy-1-9-2-adds-grpc-support/).
 We'd need to upgrade to use this functionality.

+If there are technical blockers, we can **trivially** tunnel gRPC through web sockets, which only need HTTP/1.1 and hence work everywhere (but see https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/228).
+A code example: https://github.com/glerchundi/grpc-boomerang.

 ### High availability and scalability

 #### `agentk` - agent on the Kubernetes side